 The night routine must be well-thought of.
 Radiations from electronics like our phone and television actually hampers circadian rhythms and sleep patterns.
 Completely remove exposure to electronics at least half hour before going to sleep.

 Motivation is always a big factor to achieve or work towards anything.
 One part of your life will seep into the other.
 If there is something troubling you, get to the bottom of it.
 It is hard to get anything done if you don’t feel like doing it.
 Depression can on-set in a very stealthly way and you might not be able to tell the difference.
 Ask your friends, family and co-workers if they have felt a change in your behaviour lately.
 Lack of motivation can also just be your body being a victim of a sedentary lifestyle.
 Make time for physical activities and options like yoga, mindfulness and mediation, and see if it helps your energy at work.
 If the problem persists (do not count laziness here), consult a doctor or a therapist to understand why this lethargic behavior exists.

 Bad eating habits

 You are what you eat is wisely said.
 There can be underlying deficiencies resulting in lethargy and malaise.
-Certain foods which aren’t part of our diet are essential to proper body and mental function.
+Certain foods that aren’t part of our diet are essential to the proper body and mental function.
 You might be missing many elements from your diet.
 Give attention to almonds, fish-oils (omega-3 fatty acids).
 Learn how to manage your blood sugar and optimize your diet for something that suits your energy needs.
 Essential foods and how to follow a diet must be high priority.

 (Image source: http://www.cooksmarts.com/)